hetida/hetida-designer/docs/workflow_execution/wf_execution_via_kafka.md

 ### Creating the Kafka message payload

-The Kafka message for running a workflow or component has the same structure as that of the transformation revision execution endpoint, with URL parameters moving to the first level of the message json.
+The Kafka message for running a workflow or component has the same structure as that of the transformation revision execution endpoint.

 Therefore we refer to the backend interactive OpenAPI documentation (Available at http://localhost:8080/docs when running the docker compose setup) for details on available keys and their values.